 I’m going to continue to remain sugar free for the majority of the time.
 I’m also going to continue fasting at least once, if not twice a week.
 The addition for me will be that one day a week, I allow myself to eat absolutely anything I like.

 If I choose to have a soya mocha, a big chocolate bar, or some nachos with cheese, one day a week I can do that if I want too.

 Over to you

-So you’d like to do the same too and want to know the best way to go about it?
+So you’d like to quit sugar too and want to know the best way to go about it?
 My advice would be to go cold turkey!
 If you really want to eliminate the bad foods from your life, the best way is set yourself a challenge, for a month, just like I did.
-Tell all your friends on facebook what you plan to do!
+Tell all your friends on Facebook what you plan to do!
 Make that public declaration and commit yourself to doing what you’ve known for ages that you’ve, not only wanted to do, but you know is right for you.